 For a while now, I’ve been thinking about the idea of a voice assistant that doesn’t live in the cloud.
 Something fast, privacy-respecting, and fully offline.
-I have yet to use one that worked at a truely conversation pace.
+I have yet to use one that worked at a truly conversation pace.

 So I built one.
-Or rather, I built version one—and while it works, its not fast - yet.
+Or rather, I built version one—and while it works, it’s not fast - yet.

 This first version is just about learning and experimenting: I was able to record audio, transcribe it, run it through a local LLM, and speak the response back—all without leaving my machine.
 But now I need to go back and optimize.